ToadHanks/julia_fractals_R/README.md

 Project Discription
 --------------------
-A (unoptimized) julia set fractal using only base R.
+A bad julia set fractal using only base R. Break it and expriment, up to you.
+All I know, it is badly done by me.

 Langauge
 ---------